 Add and subtract within 20, demonstrating fluency for addition and subtraction within 10.
 Use strategies such as counting on; making ten (e.g., 8 + 6 = 8 + 2 + 4 = 10 + 4 = 14); decomposing a number leading to a ten (e.g., 13 – 4 = 13 – 3 – 1 = 10 – 1 = 9); using the relationship between addition and subtraction (e.g., knowing that 8 + 4 = 12, one knows 12 – 8 = 4); and creating equivalent but easier or known sums (e.g., adding 6 + 7 by creating the known equivalent 6 + 6 + 1 = 12 + 1 = 13).

 Standard TypeMichigan State Math Standards

-Join Mrs. Markavich for a number talk with D.C. as we work on decomposing and composing to make a 10.
-We'll also explore what makes a shape a triangle, a rectangle, or a square.
+Join Mrs. Markavich for a number talk with D.C. as we work on decomposing and composing to make 10.
+We'll build a new shape from smaller shapes.